 $8,000 balance + $240 fee = $8,240

-It may seem obvious to take the longest intro APR period you can get, but that’s not necessarily the best idea.
-You may not need that much time and the rewards may be better on one card over the other.
-So research the offer that best serves you, not just for this circumstance but on into the future.
+It may seem beneficial to take the longest intro APR period you can get, but that’s not necessarily the best idea.
+You may not need that much time, and the rewards may be better on one card over the other (though neither of the above examples is a rewards card).
+So, research the offer that best serves you, not just for this circumstance, but also into the future.

 Make a plan for after the balance is repaid

-It’s a good idea to get the best small business card for you and your company and to use it effectively.
-It might be a 0 percent APR card, and in that case, plan ahead for the upcoming rate increase.
-Mark your calendar with the date it will rise and prepare to zero it out before it does.
+It’s a good idea to get the best small-business card for yourself and your company and to use it effectively.
+With a 0 percent APR card, plan ahead for the upcoming rate increase.
+Mark your calendar with the date it will rise and prepare to pay the balance off before it does.

 The bottom line

-That zero-interest loan your business credit card granted you has conditions, like any other business loan.
+That zero-interest loan your business credit card grants you has conditions, like any other business loan.
 Take full advantage of those terms, but strategize your next move in advance.
-In short, when you realize your business credit card’s 0 percent introductory rate will soon adjust upward, don’t panic—plan!
+In short, when you realize your business credit card’s 0 percent introductory rate will soon adjust upward, don’t panic — plan!

-*The information about the Wells Fargo Business Platinum Credit Card has been collected independently by Bankrate.com.
+*The information about the PNC Visa® Business Credit Card and U.S. Bank Business Platinum Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.